Essential Financial Formulas 2026

 VaR = μ - z × σ

-Maximum potential loss over a specified period at a given confidence level.
+Loss that can be experienced over a given time at a given confidence level.

 Business Finance Formulas